This post was updated on August 22, 2022.

 Honeybees are susceptible to parasites such as Varroa mites and the gut parasite Nosema ceranae, and environmental stresses may increase infections.
 Scientists first discovered the Nosema ceranae in the early 1990s in Asian honeybees.
 It has since spread to Europe and the U.S., causing shorter lifespans and colony collapse.
 A recent study found that lower temperatures were associated with lower prevalence of the parasite, indicating that higher temperatures as a result of climate change could result in more bees infected with Nosema ceranae.

-What can you do?
-Experts suggest starting with the bees and other pollinators in your own backyard: Plant a pollinator-friendly garden designed to maximize blooming for most of the year.
+How can you help save pollinating professionals?
+Experts suggest starting with the bees and other insects in your own backyard: Plant a pollinator-friendly garden designed to maximize blooming for most of the year.
 In urban areas, porch and window planters can provide important food sources for bees.

 - Research: Climate change disrupting farming in Central America